ESSS/esss_fix_format/README.rst

         $ curl -O https://raw.githubusercontent.com/ESSS/esss_fix_format/master/.clang-format

-5. If you want to use ``black`` to format Python code, add a ``pyproject.toml`` to the root of your repository; an example can be found above.
+5. If you want to use ``black`` to format Python code, add a ``pyproject.toml`` to the root of your repository; an example can be found in "Converting master to black" below.

 6. Activate your project environment: